sebrink/dotfiles/README.md

-# ZSH  Dependencies
+# Scott's dotfiles

+### Setup instructions (OSX Only)
+- bash setup.sh
+- **That's it.** You'll need to hit enter once for the brew installation, but the rest is totally automated.
+Three things at the end require sudo.
+Do not run the script as sudo, as brew doesn't like that.

+### TODO (Listed at top of setup.sh)
+- Automate iterm2 font selection (defaults command?)
+- Automate iterm2 profile settings (defaults command?)
+- Set Brave as browser of choice
+- Remove enter click on brew installation
+- Add the following programs
+  - slack
+  - spotify
+  - spectacle
-- ruby
+  - vmware-fusion
-- curl
+  - signal
-- gem install colorls
+  - vlc
-- purepower
+  - vivaldi
-- powerlevel10k
+  - google chrome
-- thefuck
+  - firefox
-- sedtris
+  - virtualbox
-- tree
+  - postman
-- lolcat
+  - android studio
-- All plugins that I have installed (see plugins section above)

-## TODO
-- Make automated installers for all dependencies